Weatherford, Texas 2015. Jeff squatted in a corner watching while his best mare stood over her newborn foal to clean the slick hide.

-Returning affected foals to normal farm population depends on the infectious agent.
+Returning affected foals to the normal farm population depends on the infectious agent.
 Most foals should be isolated from other youngsters for a minimum of 14 days.

 Back in the foaling shed

-As Jeff, his wife and I make our way down the long breezeway of their barn, I see the horse heads bob in and out of the stall doors looking for attention or a snack.
+As Jeff, his wife and I make our way down the long breezeway of their barn, I see all the horse heads bob in and out of the stall doors looking for attention or a snack.